esl/MongooseIM/doc/operation-and-maintenance/Logging-&-monitoring.md

     http://172.17.0.2/render?from=-10mins&until=now&target=stats.example

 Then, if you configure your MongooseIM to send Exometer reports to that IP address and run it for a while, you should be able to see some interesting charts.

+### Run graphite in Docker - alternative method

+If one of these steps above doesn't work for you (e.g. they may be incompatible with your Docker on Mac), please try a less advanced alternative.
+It doesn't require docker machine and will expose Graphite ports on localhost, instead of using a new route.

+Start a container with Graphite:

+    $ docker run -d --name graphite --restart=always -p 80:80 -p 2003-2004:2003-2004 -p 2023-2024:2023-2024 -p 8125:8125/udp -p 8126:8126 hopsoft/graphite-statsd

+Now do the "Verification" part from previous subsection.
+There is one difference: you need to replace every occurrence of `172.17.0.2` with `localhost`.